 Prior to co-founding Charlesbank in 1998, Kim was a managing director of Harvard Private Capital Group, the firm’s predecessor.
 He joined Harvard Private Capital in 1997, having worked with the principals since a joint investment in 1992.
 Previously, Kim was at Kohlberg & Co. as general partner.

-Kim was appointed by President Clinton to the Baltic-America Enterprise Fund in 1994 and is now chair of its legacy institution, the Baltic American Freedom Foundation.
-He is also a member of the Council on Foreign Relations and serves on the boards of Optomi and Kinship Trust Company.
-In addition, he is an Advisory Director at the Radcliffe Institute for Advanced Study at Harvard University.
+Kim was appointed by President Clinton to the Baltic-America Enterprise Fund in 1994 and is a board member of its legacy institution, the Baltic American Freedom Foundation.
+He serves on the board of Kinship Trust Company and is co-chair of the Dean’s Advisory Council at the Radcliffe Institute for Advanced Study at Harvard University.
+He is also a member of the Council on Foreign Relations.
 Kim and his wife live in Manhattan and have two grown children.

 Harvard University – BA in history